Kunull/Writeups/docs/ROP Emporium/split.md

 ────────────────────────────────────────────────────────────────────────────
 ```

-The `ebp` register points to `0x6161616b` which is the little endian (LSB at lowest address, MSB at highest address) represention of `kaaa` in ASCII.
+When the frame is collaplsed, the `ebp` register has the value `0x6161616b` which is the ASCII representation of `kaaa` in little endian format.

 Let's find the offset of this value in our cyclic pattern.